 The City's agritourism center, named after late Councilwoman Patti Johnson, is still very much at the start of its journey.

-Our garden areas are very much in their infancy, and we hope that in a few years, a lush mix of colorful plants, butterflies, and birds will be making the farm their home alongside the small number of traditional farm animals on site.
+The farm's primary focus is on educating school-aged children about where our food comes from and what's involved with basic operations of a farm.
+Our garden areas are in their infancy, and we hope that in a few years, a lush mix of colorful and fruitful plants, butterflies, and birds will be making the farm their home alongside the small number of traditional farm animals on site.

 Programming on the farm will include introductory gardening classes, introductory workshops on raising backyard poultry, starting a compost or worm bin, or preserving the bounty after a big harvest.
 As we grow, we anticipate a peppering of animal shows, seasonal celebrations and just-for-fun events.